yegor256/blog/_posts/2014/apr/2014-04-21-s3-http-basic-auth.md

 ## Extra Features

-Besides authentication and authorization, the [s3auth.com](http://www.s3auth.com) server can render lists of pages&mdash;just like Apache HTTP Server.
-If you have a collection of objects in your bucket&mdash;but the `index.html` file is missing&mdash;Amazon S3 delivers a "page not found" result.
+Besides authentication and authorization, the [s3auth.com](http://www.s3auth.com) server can render lists of pages---just like Apache HTTP Server.
+If you have a collection of objects in your bucket---but the `index.html` file is missing---Amazon S3 delivers a "page not found" result.
 Conversely, my server displays a list of objects in the bucket, when no `index.html` is present, and makes it possible to navigate up or down one folder.